 Line 1 — Beginning of year basis: For year 1, this is your total purchase price (e.g., 500 EPD units at $26 = $13,000).
 For subsequent years, it is the prior year’s Line 18 ending basis.
 Line 2 — Contributions during the year: Cash or property contributed to the partnership.
 For publicly traded MLPs, this is $0 — you don’t make capital contributions after purchase.
 Line 3 — Increase in share of liabilities: Compare Item K on this year’s K-1 to last year’s.
 If ending liabilities exceed beginning liabilities, the increase goes here.
 Under IRC §752, increases in a partner’s share of partnership liabilities are treated as deemed cash contributions — they add to basis.
 For 500 EPD units, a typical liability increase is $200–$500/year.

 Lines 4a through 4o capture only POSITIVE income items from your K-1.
-Negative amounts (losses) are excluded here — they go to Line 11.
+Negative amounts (losses) are excluded here — they enter the loss-class allocation in Part II on Line 15a.
 Line 4a (Box 1, ordinary income): Usually $0 for midstream MLPs because Box 1 is typically negative (the partnership’s depreciation exceeds its allocated revenue).
 If Box 1 is positive — more common with fuel distribution MLPs like SUN — that amount enters here.
 Lines 4b-4j (Boxes 2–11): Rental income, interest, dividends, royalties, short-term capital gains, long-term capital gains, §1231 gains, and other income.
 Most are $0 for typical midstream MLPs, but check each box.
 Line 4m (Box 18A): Tax-exempt income.
 EPD typically reports a small amount here ($25–$75 for 500 units).
+Line 4n (Box 20 Code N) — BIE addback: Enter the Business Interest Expense reported in Box 20 Code N as a positive number.
+This restores gross pre-BIE income for the basis computation.
+The IRS labels this line “BIE (enter as a positive).”
+The corresponding deduction happens later on Line 15q under Reg §1.163(j)-6(h)(1) — the addback and deduction do NOT cancel out (see worked BIE example below).
 Line 4o: Total of all positive income items.
 This is the amount that increases your basis before distributions hit.

 Line 8a (Box 19A): Total cash distributions received during the year.
 This is the primary driver of basis erosion.
 For 500 EPD units at $2.05/unit: $1,025.
 Line 8b: Property distributions ($0 for virtually all retail MLP investors).
 Line 8c: Total distributions (8a + 8b).
 Line 9: Decreased share of liabilities from Item K. If ending liabilities are LESS than beginning, the decrease goes here as a basis reduction.
-Line 10: Basis before losses = Line 7 − Line 8c − Line 9.
-This number cannot go below zero.
-If distributions would push it negative, the excess becomes taxable gain under IRC §731(a)(1).
+Line 10: Total decreases = Line 8c + Line 9.
+This is the gross amount that will reduce the Line 7 subtotal in the next step.
+The §731(a)(1) excess-distribution test happens at Line 11b in the next section — not on Line 10.
 See what happens when basis reaches zero.

 The following shows the complete 18-line worksheet for 500 EPD units in their second year of ownership.
 Each line shows the computed value and the K-1 source.